History of linguistics

 Modern approaches began to develop in the 18th century, eventually being regarded in the 19th century as belonging to the disciplines of psychology or biology, with such views establishing the foundation of mainstream Anglo-American linguistics, although in England philological approaches such as that of Henry Sweet tended to predominate.

 This was contested in the early 20th century by Ferdinand de Saussure, who established linguistics as an autonomous discipline within social sciences.
 Following Saussure's concept, general linguistics consists of the study of language as a semiotic system, which includes the subfields of phonology, morphology, syntax, and semantics.
 Each of these subfields can be approached either synchronically or diachronicially.

-Today, linguistics encompasses a large number of scientific approaches and has developed still more subfields, including applied linguistics, psycholinguistics, sociolinguistics, and computational linguistics.
+Today, linguistics encompasses a large number of scientific approaches and has developed still more subfields, including applied linguistics, psycholinguistics, neurolinguistics, sociolinguistics, and computational linguistics.

 Antiquity

 Across cultures, the early history of linguistics is associated with a need to disambiguate discourse, especially for ritual texts or arguments.
 This often led to explorations of sound-meaning mappings, and the debate over conventional versus naturalistic origins for these symbols.
 Finally, this led to the processes by which larger structures are formed from units.